aws/aws-eks-best-practices/content/cost_optimization/cost-effective.md

 + **most-pods** - selects the instance group that schedules the most amount of pods.
 + **least-waste** - selects the node group that will have the least idle CPU (if tied, unused memory) after scale-up.
 This is useful when you have different classes of nodes, for example, high CPU or high memory nodes, and only want to expand those when there are pending pods that need a lot of those resources.
 + **priority** - selects the node group that has the highest priority assigned by the user

+You can use the **random** placement strategy for the Expander in Cluster Autoscaler, if EC2 Spot instances are being used as worker nodes.
+This is the default expander, and arbitrarily chooses a node-group when the cluster must scale out.
+The random expander maximizes your ability to leverage multiple Spot capacity pools.

+[**Priority**](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/expander/priority/readme.md) based expander selects an expansion option based on priorities assigned by a user to scaling groups.
+Sample priorities can be to let Autoscaler first try to scale out a spot instance node group and then, if it cannot, falls back to scaling out an on-demand node group.

+**most-pods** based expander is useful when you are using nodeSelector to make sure certain pods land on certain nodes.

 From the [documentation](https://docs.aws.amazon.com/eks/latest/userguide/cluster-autoscaler.html) to specify **least-waste** as the expander type for the Cluster Autoscaling configuration: